Evaluation-Driven Development and Operations of LLM Agents: A Process Model and Reference Architecture: Introduction

 \end{enumerate}

-The progression from systematically analyzing existing practices (RQ1), to proposing an integrative process model (RQ2), and finally to designing a supporting reference architecture (RQ3) ensures a cohesive, lifecycle-spanning framework for evaluation-driven LLM agent design and operation.

-The remainder of this paper is organized as follows: Section II provides background and discusses related work.
-Section III outlines the methodological details.
-Section IV presents the MLR results and key findings that motivate the development of the process model and reference architecture.
-Section V introduces a software process model for guiding LLM agent evaluation, while Section VI proposes a reference architecture for evaluation-driven development of LLM agents.
-Section VII evaluates the paper’s three main contributions.
-Finally, Section VIII concludes the paper and outlines directions for future work.
+The remainder of this paper is organized as follows: Section~\ref{sec:background} provides background and related work.
+Section~\ref{sec:method} details the research methodology including the MLR and the use of empirical evidence from the MLR to derive the proposed process model and reference architecture.
+Section~\ref{sec:results} reports the MLR results that motivate and parameterize the process model and reference architecture.
+Section~\ref{sec:ProcessModel} presents a lifecycle process model for evaluation-driven development and operations, and Section~\ref{sec:RefArch} describes a reference architecture shaped by the evidence-derived, architecturally significant requirements.
+Section~\ref{sec:evaluation} examines the robustness of the MLR and assesses the applicability and adequacy of the process model and reference architecture.
+Section~\ref{sec:conclusion} concludes and outlines future work.